andrewpking/confessor-widgets-vanilla/readme.md

 ### Hosting

-You can use the deployment pipeline built into this repo to host the player on your github pages website or self-host by uploading the code to your own server.
+You can use the deployment pipeline built into this repository to host the player on your github pages website or self-host by uploading the code to your own server.

 #### GitHub Pages (Recommended)

-Save your changes to your fork using the following commands:

-`git commit -m "Updated my config variables"`
-`git push`

-This will automatically generate a site on github pages with your player at `your-github-username.github.io/confessor-widgets-vanilla`, you can use this page for your player.
+When you save the config file, it will automatically generate a site on github pages with your player at `your-github-username.github.io/confessor-widgets-vanilla`, you can use this page for your player.

+**Note**: Be sure to replace your-github-username in the above link with your actual github username.

 #### Self hosting